 This is totally a personal preference.
 If you don't mind the added textural intrigue of having a bit of peel throughout, leave it on!

 - Use a stand or hand mixer to whip the potatoes rather than mashing.
 This will add extra air and fluff factor, making them as creamy as can be!

 - Opt for high fat milk.
 The more fat, the creamier your potatoes will be.
 Half and half (cream), whole milk, and non-dairy milk all work, but you'll definitely get the most velvety mouth feel with a higher fat milk.
 I would not recommend a strong tasting milk like coconut, as you want the flavor of the potatoes to really shine.

 - Don't over-mash.
 If you've ever had gluey potatoes, that's from over-mashing.
 You want them creamy but not worked to death.

 - Add yogurt or cheese.
 I love a spoonful of full fat Greek yogurt (or sour cream) for extra tang.
 Freshly grated parmesan is also a delish touch!

 - Use a mix of potatoes.
 Half russet and half Yukon gold makes for a great texture, I've found!

-Freezing: Place leftovers in a freezer-safe baggie.
+- Freezing: Yes, you can freeze mashed potatoes!
+Place leftovers in a freezer-safe baggie.
 Freeze flat for up to 2 months.
+You can also freeze 1-cup portions in small baggies.
 Defrost in the refrigerator overnight or reheat in the microwave.